Young Adult Fantasy

 My name is a rumble that I feel deep in my chest.
 It flutters around in there, pattering over my heart and thudding against my ribs.

 The flutter changes then.
-No longer is it one butterfly or even two, but an entire swarm beating their wings against the inside of my chest, drowning out the noise of the arriving guests below.
+No longer is it one butterfly or even two, but an entire swarm beating their wings on the inside of my chest, drowning out the noise of the arriving guests below.

 I can't do this.
 Can't feel this way.